Gman-Superfly/PSON_Sparse_Coherence_Recovery/Sparse_Coherence_Recovery_via_PSON_V1.md

 | Combined-Severe | 0.399 | 0.435 | **-0.036** | Noise + quantization + staleness |

 **Key Finding:** The performance gap closes from **-0.41 to -0.04** as observability degrades.
-- Under clean conditions, CMA-ES dominates (as expected—it's a state-of-the-art black-box optimizer).
+- Under clean conditions, CMA-ES dominates (as expected; it is a state-of-the-art black-box optimizer).
 - Under severe degradation (noise + quantization + stale feedback), PSON is nearly competitive.
 - **PSON's relative advantage increases by +0.37** as conditions worsen.